Tears of Themis

 Tears of Themis (ToT) is a free-to-play detective otome mobile game developed and published in mainland China by Chinese developer miHoYo, and published globally by its Singapore-based subsidiary HoYoverse.
-Officially releasing in mainland China in July 2020 for Android and iOS.
-Later, officially releasing in Taiwan, then world-wide with two separate releases a year later.
-With the global release, it includes voice overs in Simplified Chinese, Traditional Chinese, Japanese and Korean, as well as text for a variety of languages.
+The game was released in mainland China in July 2020 for Android and iOS.
+Later, the game released in Taiwan, then world-wide with two separate releases a year later.
+The global release includes voice acting in Simplified Chinese, Traditional Chinese, Japanese and Korean, as well as text for a variety of languages.

 Gameplay

-Tears of Themis has a number of different mechanics.
-The main story is delivered in a visual novel format.
-Cases are analyzed through investigation with one or more of the male leads, searching the crime scene for evidence, and interrogating NPCs who are involved.
+The main story of Tears of Themis is delivered in a visual novel format.
+Cases are analyzed through investigation with one or more of the male leads, searching the crime scene for evidence, and interrogating non-player characters who are involved.
 Usually, each chapter ends with a trial in court, in which the player must present evidence which proves their defendant innocent.

 During each chapter, debates play out in a card battle format using cards collected from the gacha system.
 Each card has an attribute which changes what cards it is effective against.
 The three attributes are Intuition, Logic, and Empathy.
 Cards can be leveled up to increase attribute stats, refined to increase their influence in battle or have their skill proficiency increased.
 The cards also gain experience through being used in debates.

-The romance side of the gameplay is involved through side stories which explore the characterization of the four male leads.
+For the romance side of the gameplay, there are side stories which explore the characterization of the four male leads and their relationship with the protagonist.
 Each of the four male leads has at least one personal story chapter.
 Cards rated SR, SSR and MR also have a story involving the character displayed on them.
-Similar to Mystic Messenger, the player also receives voice and text messages from them (framed as if they were sent to the player character in-universe).
+The player also receives voice and text messages from them, framed as if they were sent to the player character in-universe.

-Voice acting for the entire game is available in Chinese, Japanese, and Korean in the Global version.
+Voice acting for the entire game is available in Chinese (Simplified and Traditional), Japanese, and Korean in the Global version.

 Story

 Tears of Themis takes place in the year 2030, in the fictional city of Stellis.
-The player takes on the role of a female defense lawyer (whose name can be customized) who works for the Themis Legal Office.
+The player takes on the role of a female defense lawyer, whose name can be customized, who works for the Themis Legal Office.
 She defends her clients in various criminal cases alongside the four male leads and romance interests: Luke Pearce, Artem Wing, Vyn Richter, and Marius Von Hagen.
 The player character, alongside the four male leads, also joins a secret investigation team dedicated to solving the mystery behind the illegal distribution of a dangerous drug known as NXX.
 In various side stories, the player can also learn more about each of the main heroine's possible suitors through their own personal character stories known as Blossom Chapters.
-There are currently 14 chapters released in the Main Story (as of Global Servers).